Welcome, visitor! Sign In

 • Be of good moral character

-To join St. Andrew’s Lodge #560, you must have the following qualifications.
+To join St. Andrew’s Lodge #560 by initiation, you must have the following qualifications.

 • Have the ability to read and write in English